Skip to main content

 </script>

-Pay attention to the embeddingMode part of the URL above.
-It has to possible values: jet and standalone:
+Pay close attention to the embeddingMode part of the URL, which can take two possible values: jet and standalone.

-• use jet if analytics content is embedded within an existing Oracle JET application, and
+• Use jet if the analytics content is embedded within an existing Oracle JET application.

-• use standalone when embedding visualization content in a generic application that doesn’t use Oracle JET.
+• Use standalone when embedding visualization content in a generic application that does not use Oracle JET.

-In the case of standalone option, Knockout bindings have to be applied after the visualization is fully loaded.
-This should be placed inside of a <script> tag after the <oracle-dv> tag (see below), or executed in an onload body handler.
+When using the standalone option, Knockout bindings must be applied after the visualization is fully loaded.
+This can be done by including the following script after the <oracle-dv> tag or by executing it in a body onload handler:

 <script>